History of communication by presidents of the United States: Social media

 Barack Obama is often referred to as the “first social-media president.”
 He first had a personal Twitter account, @BarackObama.
 However, after the 2008 election, he said that he had "never used Twitter."
 Instead, it was his campaign staff that ran his account.
 Tweets coming directly from Obama were signed "-bo."
 Later he transitioned over to the official @POTUS account.

 When Donald Trump was elected in 2016, the Obama administration announced a “digital transition” that would take place.
 This transition would give the new president access to the @POTUS social media accounts.
 Though the previous administration’s posts would not be deleted, they would be archived in accordance with the Presidential Records Act.
 However, Trump decided to continue using his personal Twitter account, @realDonaldTrump instead.

 Less than one hour after his inaugural speech, Trump began tweeting from his personal account.
 Trump's tweets included "conspiracy theories, fake information and extremist content, including material that energizes some of his base."
 Trump collected 88 million followers over the course of 16,000 tweets throughout his presidency.
 After his election loss in 2020 to Joe Biden, Trump repeatedly tweeted claims about COVID-19 and about the "stolen" election.
 Twitter reviewed Trump's tweets and found them to violate their Glorification of Violence Policy.
 This prompted Twitter to permanently suspend his account “due to the risk of further incitement of violence.”
 His account was reinstated on November 19th 2023 by the owner of Twitter, Elon Musk after a poll on his account.

+Following Trump's suspension from Twitter, Donald Trump launched Truth Social in February 2022.
+Truth Social claimed to be a bastion of free speech by having minimal content moderation.
+The site was established to provide a direct avenue for communication with the president.
+Trump has use of this platform has been characterized by a hybrid media system approach.
+Trump utilizes real time posting as a primary tool to focus national news attention.
+He uses the platform as a way to attack political opponents, broadcast policies, and share his reactions to events as they unfold.
+This is a shift from how in the past presidents would wait for press releases and formal speeches.

+Despite Truth Social being a smaller social network.
+Truth social has a significant impact on the national news agenda.
+Journalist monitor the site for the immediate reactions and policy announcements of the president.
+This results in a vast audience of people who indirectly consume Truth Social posts through the mainstream news coverage.